QData/TextAttack/docs/quickstart/installation.rst

     python -m textattack --recipe textfooler --model bert-mr --num-examples 10

-This will run an attack using the TextFooler_ recipe, attacking BERT fine-tuned on the MR dataset using 10 samples.
+This will run an attack using the TextFooler_ recipe, attacking BERT fine-tuned on the MR dataset.
+It will attack the first 10 samples.
 Once everything downloads and starts running, you should see attack results print to ``stdout``.

 Read on for more information on TextAttack, including how to use it from a Python script (``import textattack``).